Vyral/base-template/_posts/2021-09-13-meet-our-newest-team-member-mike-favre.md

 **1\.
 What got him into real estate?** He comes from a real estate background.
 It’s something he has been around his whole life, and he always kind of knew he’d go this route.

 **2\.
 What brought him to Minnesota?** It’s close enough to home but far enough away.
-You get all the things that he loves about Wisconsin and Minnesota with the outdoors.
+For example, all the outdoorsy things he loves about Wisconsin are still in Minnesota.
 At the end of the day, though, he’s a Pack fan.

 {% include pullquote.html %}